FAQs About Liability Coverages

 12. We have an equine limited liability law in our state.
 This protects me from being sued so I don't need an insurance policy, right?

 Though the equine limited liability laws are a good first defense to help prevent frivolous lawsuits or a lawsuit arising from the inherent risk of equestrian activities, they do not protect you from being sued.
 Also, while most state equine liability laws refer to the inherent risk of riding and working around horses, they are not intended to protect you if your actions were considered negligent.
+Also, depending on state specifics, there may be required signage on premises, verbiage in contracts, or other state-specific needs that if not followed could void the applicability of the equine statue in your favor.
+We always recommend working with your attorney to ensure all state provisions are met.

 In both of these cases, at the very least you may have to defend yourself, and the insurance policy will pay for this.
 The defense attorney may utilize the state equine limited liability laws and the liability releases to help defend you.
 The policy will pay for a claim or settlement up to the coverage limits.